 When It's Steamin', It's Open!

 The Sunday River Sugaring House was created to celebrate our Maine roots and the tradition of making maple syrup in springtime.
-The Sugaring House is located on the lower slopes of South Ridge, accessible on skis along the Sundance trail or by foot a short distance from South Ridge Lodge.
+The Sugaring House is located on the lower slopes of South Ridge, accessible on skis along the Broadway trail or by foot a short distance from South Ridge Lodge.
 We offer tours and demonstrations, as well as free candy and syrup samples on weekends during sugaring season, which is typically mid- to late March.
 Want to bring some home?
 Sunday River Maple Syrup is for sale at Sunday River Sports, the Mountain Grocer, and both resort hotel gift shops.

 The Sunday River Sugaring House is open for the sugaring season on weekends in March.